pereiramemo/BiG-MEx/README.md

 ### 2. bgc_dom_div

 The **bgc_dom_div** has three different modes: amplicon (amp), metagenome (meta), and merge.
 The first two modes have the objective of analyzing the BGC domain diversity in amplicon and metagenomic samples.
-The diversity analysis consists of estimating the operational domain unit (ODU) diversity, blasting the domain sequences against a reference database of annotated domains, and placing the domain sequences onto reference trees.
+The diversity analysis consists of estimating the operational domain unit (ODU) diversity, blasting the domain sequences against a reference database, and placing the domain sequences onto reference trees.
 The merge mode integrates the amplicon or metagenome diversity results of different samples to provide a comparative analysis.

 See help